Characters: Avatar: The Last Airbender: The Fire Nation

 - Worf Had The Flu: Azula was virtually unbeatable when she was on her game.
 It took her brain breaking for Katara to bring her down.
 Her Sanity Slippage gave Zuko an advantage, which he noted before their Agni Kai began.
 After a certain point Katara doesn't even try to attack the crazed and comet-powered girl, instead waiting until she could disable Azula by chaining her up.

 - Younger than She Looks: Yep.
-She's fourteen.
-At least until the year-long timeskip happens in The Promise; then she's 15.
+She's fifteen.
+The year-long timeskip happens in The Promise; then she's 16.

 Daughter of very high class Fire Nation nobles, Mai was constantly forced by her parents to be quiet in order to keep up appearances.
 As a result, Mai finds no enjoyment in anything other than her childhood crush Zuko.
 As an expert with throwing blades, Mai was recruited by her old friend Azula to help her in her schemes.
 Although she does have a soft spot for Zuko, she's so apathetic to everything that she doesn't care about being Azula's soldier.
 At least, that's what Azula thought.